ripe-tech/pconvert-rust/src/wasm/README.md

     - type conversions from and to JavaScript types

 - [`utils.rs`](./utils.rs)
-    - `console.log` macro
     - decode/encode PNG functions
-    - other utility functions
+    - other utility functions and macros

 ## JavaScript Web API